froschgrosch/Quake3e_render/README.md

 # Quake3e_render

 This repository contains a set of scripts to aid in converting Quake 3 demos to video files.
-The Powershell implementation was rewritten because the old codebase was a huge mess, the Bash variant for Linux was written from scratch.
+The Powershell implementation was rewritten because the old codebase was a huge mess, the Bash variant for Linux (and possibly other OSes) was written from scratch.

 To use this program please put your demos into the input folder.
 After that, the preparation script should be invoked to prepare for demo transcoding.

 The transcoding script will look at the output of the preparation script and transcode the demo files one at a time.
-The video files can be found in the *output*/*output_video* folders after transcoding.
+The video files can be found in the `output`/`output_video` folders after transcoding.
 The transcoding script allows for a custom q3config file to be used for each demo respectively, this feature is documented later in this readme file.

 You can manipulate the prepared files before transcoding, it is for instance possible to pause the demo transcoding process.
 The transcoding script will exit after the desired demo and resume where it left off when it is invoked again.